Railgun-Community/private-proof-of-innocence/README.md

 ## Deploying

-To the deploy the POI Node on a server, make sure the box has Node.js >=16.20 and yarn, then run `./start-node`.
+On the server where you want to deploy the POI Node, install dependencies:

+1. Node.js 16.20.x or higher
+2. yarn
+3. MongoDB

+Then run `./start-node`.